 So, Father, we remember all that Jesus did, in him we plead with confidence his sacrifice made once for all upon the cross.

 Bringing before you the bread of life and cup of salvation, we proclaim his death and resurrection until he comes in glory.

-Great is the mystery of faith:
+Christ is the bread of life: